Cronnay/lung-cancer-classification/README.md

 ### Model
 Classification is probably the best solution based on the data and makes most sense, since the goal is to predict whether a person has lung cancer or not.

+## Summary
+The purpose of this project isn't to be 100% accurate and is a tool instead of screening.
+My hopes are that this could be accurate enough, that it will encourage people who might be sick, to visit a doctor and get a screening.
+There are too many people dying per year because of late diagnosis, I am hoping this could lower the threshold.